longtoof/Long_N3_T6C4/README.md

 - [Gatsby](https://www.gatsbyjs.com/) is a website I made recently.
 Within 2 weeks I researched and completed it with my teammates
 - [Selfcare](https://www.selfcareday.com/):
 The health website that I am most passionate about.
-I did it within 1 month and perfected the user's health needs I tried to design a very attractive interface.
+I did it within 1 month and perfected the user's health needs .I tried to design a very attractive interface.
 Easy to use and attracts users.
 - [GSAP](https://greensock.com/gsap/): for small SVG Animations
 ### Career goals
  - Short-term goals